 But how exactly do personas factor into this process?

 Consider your personas and their scenarios.
-Their motives and goals should provide a framework for you to base your marketing plan off of.
+Their motives and goals should provide a framework for you to base your marketing plan on.

 In other words, user personas should inform your marketing decisions, giving pointers for your business plan and content strategy.